What is a sympathectomy?

 Why might I need a sympathectomy?

-This procedure is used to treat a condition called hyperhidrosis or heavy sweating in the palms of the hands, the face, the underarms, and sometimes the feet.
+This procedure is used to treat a condition called hyperhidrosis or abnormally heavy sweating in the palms of the hands, the face, the underarms, and sometimes the feet.
 It's also used for facial blushing, some chronic pain conditions and Raynaud phenomenon — a condition that leads to profound sensitivity to cold temperatures and color changes of the skin.
 After a sympathectomy, the brain can't send signals to the involved areas to make them sweat, blush, or react to the cold as much.
-This permanent procedure is used as a last resort if other steps, such as antiperspirants or medications, haven't worked.
+This permanent procedure is used as a last resort if other steps, such as antiperspirants or medicines, haven't worked.

 What are the risks of sympathectomy?